-In April 1936 Arthur produced Hamlet playing the key role at the Lyric, Hammersmith and Maureen Shaw was Ophelia.
+In April 1936 Arthur produced Hamlet at the Lyric, Hammersmith, he playing the key role and Maureen Shaw was Ophelia.
 The Stage of 5 March 1936 reported that this was his sixth production and fourth play of Shakespeare at this theatre.
 The Stage in July 1968 included an article looking back on the six month's season of drama at the Lyric and the author, Michael Gardner, described Arthur as a 'mysterious and captivating actor'.

-Arthur's elder brother Joseph Herbert Spencer Phillips died on 7 November 1937 at the age of 63 and his effects were over £200,000; again it is not known if Arthur benefitted from his brother's will.
+Arthur's elder brother Joseph Herbert Spencer Phillips died on 7 November 1937 at the age of 63 and his effects were over £200,000; it is not known if Arthur benefitted from his brother's will.

 The 1939 Register provides a snapshot of Arthur's life on a day in late September.
 He was staying at The Red Lion Hotel in Colchester, and the entry includes his birth date - 23rd October 1880 - and his occupation - Actor.
 There were no other actors recorded at the hotel but perhaps other members of the company stayed in less expensive digs.

 The name 'Maureen Shaw' has cropped up several times above and an article in The Stage from July 1968 notes 'Phillips later married the beautiful red-haired, green-eyed, Maureen Shaw'.
 It adds Maureen's mother had been a model to the sculptor Brock, when he was designing the Victoria Monument opposite Buckingham Palace.

 Maureen Shaw is a relatively unusual name for that time and a working assumption is that she is the daughter of Charles Garibaldi Shaw, a solicitor, and Nina Noemie (nee Barker), born in 1900 in Reading and baptised on 31 May 1900 at Holy Trinity church, Paddington.
 Her birth date is partly lost in the register binding but was in February 1900, either the 6th, 16th or 26th.
 Her parents had married on 31 March 1897 at Christ Church, Paddington and each described their father as 'gentleman'.
 Maureen was born in Reading and baptised on 31 May 1900 at Holy Trinity church, Paddington.